jcleefw/search-app/README.md

 - [ ] Star ratings
 - [x] proper styling
 - [ ] reset form
+- [x] make page responsive

 ## Trade Off

 Due to time limitation time, below are a few things that have been trade off or partially implemented.

-- star ratings
+- the only accepted input for the search is `sydney`.
+The results is hard coded to only return results with the input.
+- most cases it this app handles happy cases assuming that data has been serialized.
+- Didn't have enough time to do the `Star ratings` function.
-- lazy loading of image
+- Better handling for lazy loading of image
-- ways to reset form without having to refresh
+- Should implement a way to refresh the form without having to refresh the page.
-- responsive page
-- Writing test SearchContainer, the sorting of list by or Price sort
+- Writing test SearchContainer, the sorting of list by for Price sort when comes to dealing with the hooks and state change
+- Setup PropTypes for the React component
-- some refactoring on SearchItem
+- SearchItem can be refactored to smaller components.
-- proper error handling with status code if server is not connected.
+- Proper error handling with status code if server is not connected.